wrmack/RDF-iOS/README.md

 This might assist others trying to integrate rdf and Solid into iOS.

-I installed the rdflib.js library from https://github.com/linkeddata/rdflib.js
+I installed the rdflib.js library from https://github.com/linkeddata/rdflib.js  (using npm).

-Then bundled with browserify in standalone mode:
+Then bundled the library with browserify in standalone mode:

 ```
 browserify src/index.js --standalone RDF  > rdfbundle.j